aliaksander-samuseu/docs-3.0.1/source/admin-guide/uma.md

 ![uma-resources](../img/uma/uma-resources.png)

-The search bar can be used to search for existing resources within the Gluu Server.
-New resources can be added by clicking on the `Add Resource Set` button.
-The following screenshot shows the page that will appear:
+The search bar can be used to find existing available resources.
+New resources can be added by clicking on the `Add Resource Set` button which will bring up the interface shown below:

 ![add-resource-set](../img/uma/add-resource-set.png)